slogan621/tscharts/clinicstation/README.md

    **Required:**

-   One of the following is required.
-Both can be specified.
+   One or more of the following is required.

    `away` true if station is away (no personnel) else false.
 See `awaytime`<br />
-   `active` true if station is actively servicing a patient, else false<br />
+   `active` true if clinic station is actively servicing a patient, else false<br />
+   `name` clinic station name.<br />
    `level` priority level.
 Default is 1.<br />
    `awaytime` whenever `away` is set to true, `awaytime` is used to calculate the UTC time at which the station is expected to reopen.
 By default, `awaytime` is 30 minutes.
 In GET requests, the expected return time is returned as a UTC time string as `willreturn` in the JSON payload.<br />